module-federation/aegis-app/README.md

-# Developing an Aegis federated application
+# Developing a federated application with Aegis

 Getting Started